codio/knowledge/source/common/develop/websecuritybrowsercapabilities.rst

 To disable Compatibility View in Microsoft Edge, follow these steps:

-1. Open Microsoft Edge
+1. Open Microsoft Edge.
-2. Click on the three dots menu (⋯) in the top-right corner
+2. Click on the three dots menu (⋯) in the top-right corner.
-3. Select "Settings"
+3. Select "Settings".
-4. In the left sidebar, click on "Default browser"
+4. In the left sidebar, click on "Default browser".
-5. Under "Internet Explorer compatibility," look for the "Allow sites to be reloaded in Internet Explorer mode" option
+5. Under "Internet Explorer compatibility," look for the "Allow sites to be reloaded in Internet Explorer mode" option.
-6. Click the dropdown menu on the right
+6. Click the dropdown menu on the right.
-7. Click "Don't allow"
+7. Click "Don't allow".

 .. image:: /img/Microsoftcompatibility.png